Do Go On - 407 - The Real Pocahontas

 Yeah.

-And then they're probably telling people,
+And then they're probably telling people.

 Peter's given us a brag, which we encourage.

-Yes, love a brag, lay it on us.
+Yes, love a brag.

 Here we go.

-podcasting on your bunk beds.
+Hope you're all having a fantastic time podcasting on your bunk beds.

-Absolutely, it's a three-stacker.
+It's a three-stacker.

-I have a brag based off my last submission
+I have a brag based off my last submission in which I asked your New Year's resolutions.

 Mine was to watch 100 movies and read 25 books.

-And I'm far too proud and slightly concerned to report that I've managed
+And I'm far too proud and slightly concerned to report that I've managed 141 movies.

-141 movies and 28 books as of the 20th of June.
-That's not even halfway through the year mate
+And 28 books as of the 20th of June.

-28 books in six months
+28 books in six months.

 Yeah, yeah, slightly ahead.

-and the blade itself or wind in the willows for books.
+and The Blade itself or Wind in the Willows for books.

 Nice.